htdebeer/pandocomatic/documentation/convert_a_series_of_documents.md

 ::paru::insert ../example/manual/my-config.yaml
 ```

-You use it in a pandoc markdown file by specifying the `use-template` option
+You use it in a pandoc markdown file by specifying the `use-template` sub
-in the `pandocomatic_` property.
-The `hello_world.md` example then becomes:
+property in the `pandocomatic_` property.
+The `hello_world.md` example then
+becomes:

 ```{.pandoc}
 ::paru::insert ../example/manual/external_hello_world.md